Former Brazil spy chief freed in the US after ICE detention, ally and source say

 Sign up now: Get ST's newsletters delivered to your inbox

+DeeperDive is a beta AI feature.
+Refer to full articles for the facts.

-SAO PAULO/BRASILIA, April 15 - Former Brazilian intelligence chief Alexandre Ramagem was freed from immigration detention in the United States on Wednesday, according to an ally of former President Jair Bolsonaro and a source from Brazil's federal police.
+SAO PAULO/BRASILIA – Former Brazilian intelligence chief Alexandre Ramagem was freed from immigration detention in the US on April 15, according to an ally of former Brazilian president Jair Bolsonaro and a source from Brazil’s federal police.

-Ramagem, who fled Brazil in September following his conviction for plotting a coup with Bolsonaro, had been detained by U.S. Immigration and Customs Enforcement on Monday.
+Ramagem, who fled Brazil in September following his conviction for plotting a coup with Bolsonaro, had been detained by US Immigration and Customs Enforcement (ICE) on April 13.

-"Alexandre Ramagem is free," Paulo Figueiredo, a far-right Brazilian commentator based in the U.S., said on X.
+“Alexandre Ramagem is free,” far-right Brazilian commentator Paulo Figueiredo based in the US said on X.

 ICE did not immediately respond to a request for comment.
 Reuters was not immediately able to determine his immigration status in the country.
 REUTERS